Measuring Call Centre Agents

 No – it wouldn’t.

-And yet around the world, in too many centres, agents are still judged or evaluated by how many calls they take.
+And yet around the world, in too many centres, call centre agents are measured on the number of calls handled.
+Judged and evaluated simply by how many calls they take.

 Sometimes people tell me – yes Dan I get it, but I still target agents on the quantity produced.